reasonml/reasonml.github.io/docs/installation.md

 title: Installation
 ---

-> **Important:** In case you are looking for BuckleScript + Reason instructions, please note that BuckleScript has rebranded to ReScript and created its own syntax (it's very similar to Reason that is targeted more towards JS development needs).
-Please refer to the [ReScript website](https://rescript-lang.org) or our [FAQ](http://localhost:3000/docs/en/faq#what-is-bucklescript-and-rescript-and-why-is-it-mentioned-in-so-many-reason-related-resources) for more infos.
+> **Important:** If you are looking for ReScript (formerly BuckleScript) installation instructions, please refer to the [ReScript website](https://rescript-lang.org/docs/manual/latest/installation).

 Reason comes with its own "npm like" package manager called [esy](https://esy.sh):